 Physicians’ reactions to use cases in our survey offer insight on where executives should launch their efforts.
 When asked to consider the value of use cases that involve EHR-related tasks vs. use cases for clinical decision support, physicians see greater value in those that streamline EHR-related tasks.
 These use cases include digital technologies for recording vitals, taking notes, triaging, and intake forms (figure 6).

 To launch efforts, executives should consider projects that are low-hanging fruit, including those that have a proven ROI and are a known pain point for stakeholders—consumers, physicians, and staff.
-Furthermore, when organizations identify and prioritize opportunities, they should not dismiss the more mundane processes (such as revenue cycle, scheduling, and workflow), as these areas may call for simpler technological solutions and still generate large ROI due to high volume of the activities that can be streamlined or simplified.
-Another benefit of prioritizing these is that critical customer interactions are not affected should mistakes happen.
+Furthermore, when organisations identify and prioritise opportunities, they should not dismiss the more mundane processes (such as revenue cycle, scheduling, and workflow), as these areas may call for simpler technological solutions and still generate large ROI due to high volume of the activities that can be streamlined or simplified.
+Another benefit of prioritising these is that critical customer interactions are not affected should mistakes happen.

-Use cases that surveyed physicians say have the most value for their practice or where they recognize the greatest potential could be a starting point for identifying and prioritizing opportunities:
+Use cases that surveyed physicians say have the most value for their practice or where they recognise the greatest potential could be a starting point for identifying and prioritising opportunities:

-Health care organizations have the opportunity to finally realize the promise of technology.
-In the end, involving key physicians and physician leaders in the process, communicating the benefits and proof points, prioritizing efficiencies, and minimizing disruption to physician workflow could alleviate concerns physicians may have about new digital tools.
+Health care organisations have the opportunity to finally realise the promise of technology.
+In the end, involving key physicians and physician leaders in the process, communicating the benefits and proof points, prioritising efficiencies, and minimising disruption to physician workflow could alleviate concerns physicians may have about new digital tools.

 Since 2011, the Deloitte Center for Health Solutions has surveyed a nationally representative sample of US physicians on their attitudes and perceptions about the current market trends impacting medicine and future state of the practice of medicine.